Property Investment

 Why?
 This couple already owned 4 investment properties, so their retirement plan was sorted.

 We often see this with teenagers; they need more space.
-So, let’s say if you’re in a situation where you have 2 teenage boys sharing a room, you probably want to put them first.
-Upgrade your own home and give them their own room (if you can).
+So, if you have 2 teenage boys sharing a room, you probably want to put them first.
+Upgrade your own home and give them their own rooms (if you can).

 This is why the ages of your children will heavily influence your decision.

-If they’re still young, delaying the upgrade might be more manageable because they won’t notice or care about the space.
+If they’re still young, delaying the upgrade might be more manageable because they won’t notice or care about space.
+But as your children become teenagers, as mentioned, the need for space becomes pressing.

 Generally, you’re going to make more money with an investment property.
 So, usually our advice is to invest in your future first, then indulge in a bit of luxury later.